cfcmadlad/agentic-commerce-sentinel/README.md

 - **Unregistered key** — the impostor mints its own keypair and self-signs a plausible mandate.
 Caught by Layer 1: no registered key for that agent/key pair.
 - **Forged signature** — a genuine mandate is copied with an inflated scope, keeping the original signature.
 Caught by Layer 1's signature check.
 - **Agent binding mismatch** — a genuine, correctly signed, in-window mandate belonging to a *different* agent is presented.
 Every cryptographic check passes; only Layer 2's binding rule catches it.
 - **Behavioral only** — the impostor is operating a genuine agent's genuine mandate, fully in scope, in window, in budget.
 Nothing cryptographic or scope-related is wrong.
 What differs is pacing: faster, more uniform event timing than the legitimate distribution, and the catalog-browse stage is skipped more often (a scripted client that already knows what it wants).
 Layers 1 and 2 both pass this variant.
-This is the second variant, alongside rapid-reuse replay, that a rules-only system structurally cannot catch.
+This is the other variant, alongside rapid-reuse replay, that a rules-only system structurally cannot catch — and the one Layer 3's evaluation in §7 is built around.

 ### Held-out class: mandate chaining / privilege escalation

 An agent uses a legitimate small mandate to bootstrap a larger, unauthorized action.
 This class is **not implemented, not parameterized, and not referenced anywhere in the current codebase** — a test in the corpus builder enforces this mechanically, so the guarantee doesn't rest on memory.
-It will be built and evaluated exactly once, after every other design decision is finalized, specifically so it cannot be tuned against — a model that's never seen a class of attack and still performs reasonably against it is a much stronger claim than one that's been iterated against every class it's scored on.
+It will be built and evaluated exactly once, after every other design decision (including Layer 3's) is finalized, specifically so it cannot be tuned against — a model that's never seen a class of attack and still performs reasonably against it is a much stronger claim than one that's been iterated against every class it's scored on.

 ### Which layer catches which variant